amogh09/EPIJudge/README.md

 # EPI Judge Haskell

-This repository provides [EPIJudge](https://github.com/adnanaziz/EPIJudge) problems in Haskell (GHC).
+This repository provides [EPIJudge](https://github.com/adnanaziz/EPIJudge) problems in Haskell.

 ## Haskell dependencies
 The project uses the following Haskell dependencies.
 All of them can be downloaded using cabal.